• Facebook

 Belgian Grand Prix Travel Guide

-The majestic track at Spa Francorchamps is a throwback to the past; cars hurtling along a 7km track, weaving through roads in the picturesque Ardennes forest – it all seems a long way from the glamour and ultra modern facilities of some of its counterparts.
-This track is by no means a relic though, Spa has long been a favorite for both fans and drivers, synonymous with speed and steeped in history.
+The majestic track at Spa Francorchamps is a throwback to the past; cars hurtling along a 7km track, weaving through roads in the Ardennes forest.
+It all seems a long way from the glamour and ultra-modern facilities of some of its contemporaries.

 formula one belgium

 Be advised that Spa is not Monaco.
-Don’t come expecting glitz, glamour, or even clean Portaloos.
-If Monaco is an exquisitely prepared dish served at a Michelin star restaurant, Spa is a portion of fish and chips wrapped in a newspaper.
-It doesn’t have the razzle-dazzle or sophistication but it’s every bit as satisfying.
-Keep this in mind when you’re preparing for the weekend.
+Don’t come expecting glitz, glamour or clean Portaloos.
+If Monaco is the finest haute cuisine at the table of a Michelin star restaurant, Spa is fish ‘n’ chips wrapped in newspaper.
+It doesn’t have the same sophistication, but it’s every bit as satisfying.

 Belgian Grand Prix F1 Spectator Tips

-• Bring your own bog-roll and hand sanitizer, good sturdy walking shoes for the circuit’s grassy, hilly terrain and plenty of warm and water-proof clothes.
+• Bring good sturdy walking shoes for the circuit’s grassy, hilly terrain and plenty of warm and water-proof clothes.

 • Have plenty of loose change.
-Some toilets are free but at others you’ll have to spend a penny.
+Some toilets are free but for others you’ll have to spend a penny.
 Well actually 70 cents.

-• Stock up on drink and snacks before you enter the circuit and save a fortune.
-There are some medium sized shops that can cater to most needs in the nearby villages of Malmedy and Francorchamps
+• Stock up on drinks and snacks before you enter the circuit and save a fortune.
+There are some medium-sized shops that can cater to most needs in the nearby villages of Malmedy and Francorchamps.

 Driving Around the Original Spa